Happy hours for retail and service business - how to use flash sales for your business? Step-by-step happy hours strategy and inspirations.

 Auchan is still far behind the US giant - Walmart uses dynamic pricing and changes its product prices almost 50,000 times a month.

-Some of the clothing companies try with “flash sales” - a temporary discount for all or for chosen products.
+Some of the clothing companies experiment with “flash sales” - a temporary discount for all or for chosen products.

 Inspiration 7: Hotels (hostels, B&B, and others)